 - Vehicles – if you are out of town anyway and have to stay, this would be a good collateral for you to use.
 You’re not going anywhere until the hearing anyway.

-- Property – Probably one of the collaterals I suggest the least, due to a good chance of losing it if the person you bailed out bails on you.
+- Property – Probably one of the collateral I suggest the least, due to a good chance of losing it if the person you bailed out bails on you.

-So remember these collaterals, and you should be able to use them as a get out of jail card. (not free though)
+So remember the above collateral you could use if you happened to be in need of the bail bonds services, and you should be able to use them as a get out of jail card. (not free though)